-The Master of Education (MEd) in Reading program is built on a 50-year legacy of augmenting the professional development and intellectual growth of practicing educators.
+The Master of Education (MEd) in Reading Program (Reading Specialist K-12) is built on a 50-year legacy of augmenting the professional development and intellectual growth of practicing educators.
 The program can prepare you for new roles in education through a challenging, 30-credit-hour curriculum designed to bridge theory and practice, foster values of diversity, and advance professionalism and ethical behavior.
 Focusing on literacy development, assessment, and instruction of students with diverse learning and literacy needs, the program includes course work in areas such as Improving Literacy Instruction, Literacy Assessment Principles and Techniques, Research in Literacy Teaching and Learning, and Literacy Curriculum Development and Implementation.

 A Master of Education in Reading from Bridgewater State University offers: